DASSH Conference 2022:

 On Day 1 of the Conference, DASSH will host our annual Deans’ meeting followed by the AGM.
 It is an election year for the full Board.
 In addition, the Network of Associate and Deputy Deans will host a half day of workshops focusing on solutions based discussions and professional development.

-The full program will be made available soon.
-So come and participate in this series of conversations and provocations as well as rekindling connections.
+Come and participate in this series of conversations and provocations as well as rekindling connections.
 We want to bring our community of academic leaders and Executives together for the first time in three years.

 At this point we are planning for an in-person event and will switch to an online format if circumstances demand.

 This year’s event is presented by the University of Queensland, the Queensland University of Technology and Griffith University in partnership with DASSH,

 To encourage the participation of NOADD members DASSH has introduced a reduced fee.

 See the full program here.

 We are excited to announce four of the many incredible sessions we have lined up for this year’s event.

 The program for Associate and Deputy Deans on Day 1 is still in process but we are hoping there will be a workshop focussing on Indigenous teaching practices and how they can become part of everyday teaching at your University as well as other practical activities.

 Look forward to a formal dinner gathering on September 29 and more casual, riverside drinks and canapes on the evening of this year’s AGM and full member meeting on September 28.